Roosevelt and Churchill

 A large part of the information quoted in the Gambian paper refers to Roosevelt's visit to British Gambia in 1943 to meet with Churchill in that nation's capital, Bathurst, today Banjul, capital of the Republic of The Gambia.

 Roosevelt was strongly impressed, his son Elliot narrates; "It is the most horrible thing I have seen in my life.
 The natives have five hundred years of backwardness in comparison to us.
 Diseases are rampant.
 For every dollar that the British, who have been there for two hundred years, leave in Gambia they take away ten.
+It's just plain exploitation of those people.''

 According to his son, Roosevelt threatened the British with publicly exposing what they were doing in Gambia.
 He never failed to remind Churchill of what he had seen in Gambia and, years later, when he was victim of a terrible disease, he joked with Churchill that he was sick of "Gambian fever" acquired in "that hell hole of yours called Bathurst.”